OliversCat/Hinter/README.md

 A light and sweet MVC plugin for Sinatra.
 (90%)

 ## Description
-The Hints is an easy of MVC in Sinatra, just add a notation to an existing function and then it becomes a http request handler immediately and naturally associated with an access endpoint.
+The Hints is an easy way of MVC in Sinatra, just add a notation to an existing function and then it becomes a http request handler immediately and naturally associated with an access endpoint.

 Advantage of Hints:
 - Easy to understand and implement.